4 Ways to Be a Savvy News Consumer in a Pandemic

 1. Understand that science changes.
 That’s what it’s designed to do.
 Especially now.

-This is still a new virus, even six months into the pandemic.
+This is still a new virus, even many months into the pandemic.
 Scientists have worked quickly to understand it, and what it does to people.
 They’re using advanced tools and data sources that weren’t even available a few years ago.

 It feels like forever that the country has lived with COVID-related restrictions.
-But in scientific terms, six months is barely the blink of an eye.
+But in scientific terms, months is barely the blink of an eye.
 Studies take time, even when scientists clear the decks of every distraction to focus on a world health emergency, like many of them have for coronavirus.

 Every time a COVID-19 scientific team shares new findings, they add to the information that’s available for other experts to use.
 And taken together, that information can help with decisions about everything from opening schools, to treating patients, to designing vaccines.